 Recreation Summary of Recreation-related Effects PM&E Measure REC-1 Continued maintenance of the existing recreation site would facilitate the ongoing use of the recreation site as described in the affected environment section of this document.
 REC-2 Implementation of measure REC-2 would improve the recreational experience for visitors by providing them with more information related to recreation and other resources present at the site.
 REC-3 The creation of a webpage indicating approximate bypassed reach flows would improve access for recreationists to real-time information about flows in the river.
 Access to real-time information about flows would facilitate boater use of the river particularly during periods of high flow in the spring months.
 This information would also be useful to recreationists seeking to fish the bypassed reach of the river and wanting to ensure they do so during wadeable timeframes.
 REC-4 This measure would improve visitors' enjoyment of the recreation site by facilitating dog waste clean-up by visitors with dogs and subsequently reducing the presence of dog waste left by other visitors.
-Also, the presence of a year-round permanent vault toilet facility would improve the recreational experience at the site during the off season months when a portable toilet is currently not provided at the site (currently in the off season visitors need to use the toilet facilities at the DEC 5 nearby rest stop upstream of the Project recreation facilities).
+Also, the presence of a year-round permanent vault toilet facility would improve the recreational experience at the site during the off-season months when a portable toilet is currently not provided at the site (currently in the off-season visitors need to use the toilet facilities at the nearby rest stop upstream of the Project recreation facilities).
 REC-5 The creation or modification of the ADA/ABA compliant accessible picnic site at the Weber Recreation Site would improve a recreation amenity for individuals with disabilities.
-Current REC-6 information on the volume of visitors with disabilities that are using the site is unavailable.
-KEC-0 The maintenance/repaving of the access road to the recreation site and the maintenance/repaving of the existing asphalt path in the picnic area would improve the visitor experience for recreationists by creating a more even and continuous surface for driving to the site as well as walking in the picnic area either for purposes of picnicking or river access.
-REC-7 The reconfiguration of fencing on the west end of the recreation site to remove the south, east, and REC-/ west portions of the fence would improve the scenic quality of the picnic area for recreationists. west portions of the reflect would improve the seeme quanty of the pieme area for recreationists.
+Current information on the volume of visitors with disabilities that are using the site is unavailable.
+REC-6 The maintenance/repaying of the access road to the recreation site and the maintenance/repaying of the existing asphalt path in the picnic area would improve the visitor experience for recreationists by creating a more even and continuous surface for driving to the site as well as walking in the picnic area either for purposes of picnicking or river access.
+REC-7 The reconfiguration of fencing on the west end of the recreation site to remove the south, east, and west portions of the fence would improve the scenic quality of the picnic area for recreationists.